 • Salt and pepper

 Cook the pasta, simmer the tomatoes with garlic, and toss everything together.
 Finish with dried herbs or grated cheese if available.
 It is fine just like this, but any fridge gravel can be added.
 I might add a wizened bit of pepper, a grated carrot, mushrooms, a bit of tuna or chopped ham, or some wilted spinach.
+If the sauce tastes too bitter, you can just add a little sprinkle of sugar or a bit of ketchup.

 Egg Fried Rice